 Opting for a massage after a chiropractic session also has its advantages:

 Based on the research conducted, the question of whether to get a massage before or after seeing a chiropractor depends on individual preferences and needs.
 However, it is generally recommended to see the chiropractor first before getting a massage.
 Chiropractic adjustments help align the spine and address any joint or muscle issues, making it easier for the massage therapist to work on specific areas of tension.
 By receiving chiropractic care first, the muscles are more relaxed, which can enhance the effectiveness of the massage.
-Ultimately, consulting with both a chiropractor and a massage therapist can help determine the best course of action based on the individual’s unique circumstances and goals for treatment.
+In essence, seeking the expertise of a chiropractor and a Long Beach massage therapist can guide you in choosing the most fitting treatment plan tailored to your individual needs and aspirations for better well-being.